 Fungal infection in the mouth or throat—

-Systemic corticosteroids, taken by mouth or by IV, may also be used to treat COPD exacerbations.
+Systemic corticosteroids, taken by mouth or by IV, may also be used to treat sudden worsening of COPD.
 However, long-term use in COPD is not usually recommended.

 Supplemental oxygen may be given in the hospital or as home oxygen therapy.
 There are several of oxygen delivery.
 A nasal cannula is a two-pronged device inserted in the nostrils.
 It is connected to a tube carrying the oxygen.
 The tube can rest on the ears, or be attached to the frame of eyeglasses.
 People who need a high flow of oxygen may use a mask.